rossetti/RossettiArenaBook/docs/02-Chapter2.md

 \BeginKnitrBlock{exercise}
 <span class="exercise" id="exr:ch2P12"><strong>(\#exr:ch2P12) </strong></span>Consider the following discrete distribution of the random variable $X$ whose
 probability mass function is $p(x)$.
-Setup an model to generate 30 observations of the random variable $X$.
+Setup a model to generate 30 observations of the random variable $X$.
 Report the minimum, maximum, sample average, and 95\% confidence interval half-width of the observations.
 \EndKnitrBlock{exercise}

     $x$      0     1     2     3     4